 Static Nat is highly useful in situations where we have to make our internal network accessible from the public network.
-For example, if have a web server we can statically map the server’s IP address with public IP address so that it can become accessible from the internet.
+For example, if have a webserver, we can statically map the server’s IP address with a public IP address so that it can become accessible from the internet.

 In this lab, we will perform a basic Nat configuration and map private IP with the public IP address.

 Static Nat is very simple to configure on a Cisco router.
 We have to label the interface with Nat inside and outside, and then map the private IP with public IP one to one.

 Static NAT example